 If you have PTSD, you might also have other health problems, such as depression or traumatic brain injury (TBI), problems with abusing drugs, or other physical health issues.

 Whether you are getting treatment for PTSD or PTSD and one of these conditions, you need a way to keep track of appointments, medications, and sometimes vital signs.
 You will also need to have regular communication with your health care team.

 My HealtheVet helps Veterans with PTSD manage their health care, access their records, and talk to their providers by signing in with a Premium account.

 Army Veteran Jerry Tyler has been using My HealtheVet for several years, and even more since he started therapy for PTSD.
 "I use Secure Messaging to ask about medication refills, and even to ask about appointments," Tyler said.
 "Mostly, I would rather send a secure message than talk on the phone."

-Veterans receiving treatment for PTSD often find using Secure Messaging to be a safe and secure way to communicate with therapists, doctors, and other members of the health care team.
+Veterans receiving treatment for PTSD often find using Secure Messaging (sign in required) to be a safe and secure way to communicate with therapists, doctors, and other members of the health care team.
 When you have questions about medications or treatment, you can more easily follow up with your doctor.
 You won't have to worry about getting bounced around on the phone.

 Air Force Veteran Kenyon Campbell started using Secure Messaging after he took the PTSD screen.
 "I had TBI after a tour in Iraq, and I wasn't sure if I had PTSD, but I had symptoms that were upsetting me," Campbell said.
 "I signed up for My HealtheVet awhile back and saw an article in the health library about PTSD and thought I would check it out.
 Shortly after answering the questions, I sent a Secure Message to my provider to ask for a mental health referral."
 Campbell said.
 "My advice to anyone is to sign up for Secure Messaging.
 It's so much easier than calling."